 Neglecting to get help for a dual diagnosis can be detrimental to a person’s quality of life; co-occurring substance abuse and mental health issues have a vicious tendency to worsen each other.
 For example, an individual suffering from severe depression may try to escape from their symptoms through the sedative effects of alcohol, which can lead to addiction and worsen their depression.
 Conversely, a person with a pre-existing alcohol addiction may feel powerless to stop drinking and fall into a deep depression as a result.

 Still, many rehab and mental health facilities try to treat mental health and substance abuse separately, not recognizing that a person cannot fully heal until both conditions are properly resolved.
 Viewpoint Dual Recovery Center understands the connection of these destructive co-occurring issues and the complexities of a dual diagnosis.
-Our world-class staff is on a mission to effectively treat dual diagnosis patients in Arizona and to help people in Prescott, AZ, live fuller, happier lives.
+Our world-class staff is on a mission to effectively treat dual diagnosis clients in Arizona and to help people in Prescott, AZ, live fuller, happier lives.

 What is a Dual Diagnosis Recovery Center?